hzeller/rpi-rgb-led-matrix/README.md

      (In reality, we need of course less, as the highest ripple comes with 50% duty cyle thus half the current; also the input is recharching all the time.
 But: as engineer plan for maximum and then some).

-   - If you still see noise, increase the voltage sligthly above 5V.
-But note, this is typically only a symptom of too thin traces.

 Now welcome your over-engineered power solution :)